rosneru/Superlists-2/README.md

 Where {user-account} has to be replaced by your Windows login.

+#### Activate the virtual environment from Git Bash

+From page 160 of the book, Git Bash is required on Windows to use the staging server.
+Activating the  virtual environment then goes like this:

+    $ source /C/Users/{user-account}/.virtualenvs/webapp-env/Scripts/activate

+Then you can enter the development directory and run the functional
+tests:

+    $ cd /E/Dev/Superlists
+    $ STAGING_SERVER=superlists.your-domain.com python manage.py test functional_tests
+    ...
+    ...
+    AssertionError: 'TODO' not found in 'Welcome to nginx!'

 **If that fails because of execution policy:**
 With PowerShell in admin mode, check if script execution is not allowed: